Information / Italian designs

 Multiple Designs

-With a single application for multiple designs it is possible to request protection for a group of designs as long as they belong to the same class of goods of the international classification of Locarno on designs.
+With a single application, and upon payment of a supplementary fee, it is possible to request protection for up to 50 designs, whether or not they belong to the same class of goods of the International classification of Locarno on designs.

 Accessibility to Third Parties